V-Sekai/manuals/71 Decisions/71.02 Proposed 02/20210523-distribute-trusted-clients-with-notary.md

 ## If this enhancement will not be used often, can it be worked around with a few lines of script?

 Not trivial.
-The documentaion of Notary start by the description of a possible security model and provides several attacks against it.
+The documentation of Notary start by the description of a possible security model and provides several attacks against it.

 ## Is there a reason why this should be core and done by us?